wiremock/wiremock.org/_site/docs/java-usage.md

 stubFor(get(....));
 ```

-If you've deployed the server into a servlet container under a path
+As above, when you deploy the server into a servlet container under a path
-other than root you'll need to set that too:
+other than root, you'll need to set that too:

 ```java
 WireMock.configureFor("tomcat.host", 8080, "/wiremock");